henry-hz/elixir-in-a-team/README.md

 essential to leave your brain CPU resources focus on coding, instead of hunting letters, code-style, architecture, HTTP, git, linux, and much more.

+But the most important issue: you take some vacations, and your co-workers will open and read/mantain your code... oho... what happens now ? can they understand something ? can they compile ? can they change some part of the code with safety, or they become afraid of touching it ?
+It's all about coding for others, and once you understand that well, for sure your approach in coding will be the correct one, and your code will be a real aggregated value for your company.

+An excelent reference for Elixir is in [Elixir School](https://elixirschool.com/en/).
+I added in this repo a lot of info on how to write code for you team, enjoy.